-------------------------------------------

 BUY.COM doesn't play games, they don't get cute, they just prove to

-you, with an old-fashioned "side-by- side" comparison, that you can save
+you, with an old-fashioned "side-by- side" comparison, that

 twelve bucks on a book by shopping at their Web site.